shioyama/mobility/README.md

 The `write` methods do not call underlying backend's methods to persist the change.
-This is up to the user (e.g. with ActiveRecord you should call `save` write the changes to the database.
+This is up to the user (e.g. with ActiveRecord you should call `save` write the changes to the database).

 ### Setting the Locale